ebeneditos/telegram.bot/docs/index.md

 **Note:** Bots can't initiate conversations with users.
 A user must either add them to a group or send them a message first.
 People can use `telegram.me/<your-bot-username>` links or username search to find your bot (searching for `@<your-bot-username>` in any of the Telegram clients).

-## Getting and retreiving messages
+## Getting and retrieving messages

 You can get updates from your bot with the command: